noobiept-other/blog_example/readme.md

         <a href="{% url 'listAll' %}">Back</a>
     {% endblock %}

-Now we'll add a new page to our blog, a category page that shows all the posts from that category.

-We need to set up the urls.
+We can show the categories of each post in the template.

+# Category List #

+It can be useful to show only the posts from a certain category, so lets take care of that.
+By now you should already have an idea on how this works, we need to set up an url, add a view and a template.

 ## blog/urls.py ##